Kaleidophon/deep-significance/README_RAW.md

 When comparing models across datasets, we formulate on null hypothesis per dataset.
 However, we have to make sure not to fall prey to the [multiple comparisons problem](https://en.wikipedia.org/wiki/Multiple_comparisons_problem): In short, the more comparisons between A and B we are conducting, the more likely gets is to reject a null-hypothesis accidentally.
-That is why we have to adjust our confidence threshold $\alpha$ accordingly by dividing it by the number of comparisons, which corresponds to the Bonferroni correction (Bonferroni et al., 1936):
+That is why we have to adjust our significance threshold $\alpha$ accordingly by dividing it by the number of comparisons, which corresponds to the Bonferroni correction (Bonferroni et al., 1936):

 ```python